nwtime/ntpwww/README.md

 Press Ctrl+C to stop
 ```

-If you instead get an error similar to this:
+If you instead get this error:

 ```
 Error: Error building site: TOCSS: failed to transform "scss/main.scss" (text/x-scss): resource "scss/scss/main.scss_9fadf33d895a46083cdd64396b57ef68" not found in file cache